SiDODOL/efficientship/readme.md

 Given an error threshold, any cluster associated to an error exceeding the threshold in the `test_segment` can be identified.
 Therefore, it is possible to analyze the cluster shape and size.

-Example below uses 10 as threshold.
+Example below uses 10 as threshold from VS as OP.

 ![16_error_analysis.png](img/16_error_analysis.png)